This website requires JavaScript.

 • 4K Resolution: It delivers crystal-clear, high-definition visuals with its 4K@30fps and 1080p@60fps capabilities.
 This quality helps to enhance the quality of your gaming content.

-• Seamless Gesture Control: you can control the camera with simple hand gestures without any need to move from your position making adjustments smooth and hands-free.
+• Seamless Gesture Control: You can control the camera with simple hand gestures without any need to move from your position, making adjustments smooth and hands-free.

 • Excellent Low-Light Performance: Even in a dimly lit environment, the Tail Air delivers vibrant images which makes it perfect for various streaming purposes.